 Depending on your oral health needs, Drs.
-Andrew McDonald, Trang Thai, and Valerie De Leon may recommend oral hygiene aids.
+Andrew McDonald, and Trang Thai may recommend oral hygiene aids.
 Oral hygiene aids enhance your homecare routine and help you avoid future dental problems.
 Call AZ Dental at 408-227-6000 to learn more about oral hygiene aids in San Jose, California, and make your appointment with our dentists.

 Common oral hygiene aids include: